 - UK administrative support of Christian community projects abroad.

-- The Christian community project cycle of:
+- Assistance with Christian community development project cycle of:

 - Project concept surveys & feasibility studies;